luk3sm/IntroDH/README.md

 # IntroDH

 This is my project for the course Introduction to Digital Humanities.
 Just download the zip file and execute the R code.
+Everything should be working perfectly :)

+Lukas Smolny